 Because the intensity of stroke rehabilitation efforts is associated with the degree of recovery, many hospitals have specialized stroke-recovery units.
 Speech therapy, physical therapy, and occupational therapy are important treatments during rehabilitation, and should be instituted as early as possible.
 Regular monitoring and assessment are important to track progress and identify skill sets that may require additional rehabilitation resources.

 Transient Ischemic Attack

-Because the risk of recurrent strokes is high in patients who have suffered a transient ischemic attack (TIA) or stroke, it is essential to identify the cause and implement therapy to reduce risk.
+Because the risk of recurrent strokes is high in patients who have suffered a TIA or stroke, it is essential to identify the cause and implement therapy to reduce risk.

 - Antiplatelet therapy with aspirin or its alternatives (e.g., clopidogrel or aspirin plus dipyridamole) can reduce stroke risk.

 - Anticoagulation is indicated if cardiac thrombi or atrial fibrillation is identified.
-Unless contraindicated, new anticoagulants are preferred over warfarin.
+Unless contraindicated, DOACs are preferred over warfarin due to decreased risk of major bleeding and ease of use.
 Investigation for cardiac abnormalities (including right to left shunts) should be considered, particularly in young patients with stroke or TIA, or if there is a high index of suspicion for embolus.

 - Patients at high risk for stroke may require carotid endarterectomy within 2 weeks of the TIA if stenosis is > 70% (and sometimes > 50%) on the symptomatic side.
 Treatment of stenosis in asymptomatic patients remains controversial; very high-grade stenoses may warrant intervention if surgical risks are low.